firecat53/dockerfiles/syncthing/README.md

 This is a Dockerfile to set up Syncthing.

 Mount any desired directories to sync using ``-v <host_dir>:<host_dir>`` when running the container.
-The config/logging directory will live in a data-only volume (/config).
+The config/logging directory will live in a data volume (/config).
 We have to run Syncthing using an external container manager like systemd to restart the container after Syncthing updates and/or restarts.

 ## Build